CharudattaB/flask_server-cloudflare_tunnel/README.md

 and run the app with tunnel.
 when your running for second time just run runner.bat it would just run installed tunnel and app.py Enjoy you app or share it via link created by cloudflare in terminal !!!!!!!!!!

+dont forget to change directory path with your actual directory which you want to share over internet.